 The Radiological Health Program is the local agency that enforces the state and federal radiation control regulations in San Diego County.
 Ionizing radiation has the potential to expose employees and the general public to harmful effects.
 The widespread use of radioactive materials and x-ray machines in health care, research, and industry has required a program to monitor and control radiation hazards.
-Radiological Health Specialists in San Diego County monitor the storage, use and disposal of radioactive materials and the safe use of x-ray producing equipment through a contract with the Radiological Health Branch of the State Department of Health Services.
+Radiological Health Specialists in San Diego County monitor the storage, use and disposal of radioactive materials and the safe use of x-ray producing equipment through a contract with the Radiological Health Branch of the State Department of Public Health.

-San Diego County is one of the few local agencies designated by the Department of Health Services to conduct radiation inspections.
+San Diego County is one of the few local agencies designated by the Department of Public Health to conduct radiation inspections.
 Prior to 1986, when this contract started, the county relied upon state inspectors from Los Angeles or Sacramento to ensure safe radiological standards in our county.

 This program provides many services to the community and regulated businesses, including:

 - Radiation safety compliance & education to radioactive materials licensees, x-ray machine registrants & the public.